GOLISHYAMP/GOLISHYAMP/README.md

 ---

-  * 🔭 I am Currently working as **Chief Data Scientist(Sr.AWS AI ML Solution Architect)** at [IBM](https://www.ibm.com/in-en)
+  * 🔭 I am Currently working as **Python Developer** at [Capgemini](https://www.capgemini.com/)

-  - 🌱 I’m currently Learning Quantum Machine learning😎.
+  - 🌱 I’m currently Learning Machine learning and Deep Learning😎.

-  - 📚 I have reviewed more than **25+ Technical books for Packt, Manning and Springer nature**.

-  - 👯 I’m collaborator in `keras`, `tensorflow` and looking for more collaboration.

-  - 🥅 2022 Goals: Explore the more and more research of Computer vision, Deep learning, NLP, Time Series Analysis, Audio Deep learning, Satellite Image Segmentation etc.
+  - 🥅 2024 Goals: Explore the more and more research of Machine Learning, Deep learning, Time Series Analysis, etc.

   - ⚡ Fun fact: I love to code.